-Whether you ride one outright (or convert your existing bicycle with a kit), electric bicycles offer all the benefits of bicycles.
-With added perks that are game changing for a newly minted, out-of-shape rider.
+Whether you ride one outright (or convert your existing bike with a kit), electric bikes offer all the benefits of a bike.
+With added perks that are game-changing for a newly minted, out-of-shape rider.

-First, electric bicycles are safer than their entirely mechanical parents.
+First, electric bikes are safer than their entirely mechanical parents.

-To insert analysis from Captain Obvious, the most dangerous part of riding a bicycle occurs in traffic.
+To insert analysis from Captain Obvious, the most dangerous part of riding a bike occurs in traffic.